Undergraduate Catalog

 Library

 The Aubrey R. Watzek Library is located at the heart of the undergraduate campus and offers attractive spaces for quiet study, group work, and access to technology.
-During the school year, the library is open 24 hours a day on weekdays.
 The library houses a collection of over 320,000 print volumes and provides access to thousands of electronic books and journals as well as other digital resources.
 Users can discover books and journal articles using the Primo search tool and through the many research databases provided via the library’s research guides.

 Watzek Library offers research consultations with librarians, classroom instruction sessions, and a librarian designated as a liaison for each academic department and program of study.
 Special Collections and Archives provides students with unique opportunities to engage with primary sources and rare materials.
 Digital and Data Services supports digital scholarship and data-science initiatives, including a high-performance computing cluster.
 Through employment and practicums, the library offers students opportunities to gain skills in customer service, digital technology, exhibit design, archival practices, and other areas.